 The Australian Human Rights Commission is conducting a research project on how best to protect the human rights of people born with variations in sex characteristics in the context of medical interventions.

-Written submissions are being sought to contribute to this process.
 Submissions can contain as much or as little information as you feel is appropriate.
 The questions outlined in the Consultation Paper may assist you in framing your submission, but you should not feel obligated to address these questions in your submission.

 The information you provide will be used for research purposes only.
 Your information will be stored securely and your identity and information will be kept strictly confidential, except as required by law.
 Study findings may be published, but you will not be individually identifiable in these publications.